 This is the average number of hours people use their air conditioners in Phoenix.

-Once you complete the above steps, you’ll know roughly how many Watt-hours of electricity your air conditioner will use in a given year.
+Once you complete the above steps, you’ll know roughly how many Watt-hours of your air conditioner electricity consumption in a given year.

 Step 2: Convert This Into Dollars and Cents